 Simply put, if the soil is healthy, it retains carbon permanently for plants, microbes and mycelia to use for growth.
 Microbes and mycelia release nutrients from the soil for plants to use.

 As such, carbon sequestration means that carbon dioxide is removed from the air and retained in the soil.
 Permanent carbon sequestration occurs underground through collaboration between roots, fungi and microbes.

 • Interview with Dr. Christine Jones, “SOS: Save our Soils” in the Acres USA journal

-• carbon sequestration as a controller of climate change (in Finnish)
+• carbon sequestration as a controller of climate change

 At Qvidja, cattle and horses participate in rotational grazing.
 This means that a fairly large herd grazes on a certain section of a pasture for a short time before the herd is moved to another location.
 This way, the animals will always have good fodder to eat and each section has time to grow back before the next feeding time.
 The herb moves from one section to another approximately every ten days.